Integrating the Chatbot

 Security Overview

-in the browser.
+Security first: Never expose your client_id in the browser.
 This guide follows the secure pattern of fetching tokens server-side and passing only short-lived access tokens to the client.

 Prerequisites